hirenbioinfo/SQLite-db/README.md

 Author: Hiren Ghosh
 Affiliation: UKF, Freiburg

 This project involves creating and interacting with an SQLite database for a microbiology lab.
-The goal is to store and manage data related to sequencing samples using a graphical user interface (GUI) built with Tkinter.
+The goal is to store and manage NGS data related to sequencing samples using a graphical user interface (GUI) built with Tkinter.
+It is also possible to run on command line using jupyter-notebook

 ## Project Steps